 Below are answers to the most frequently asked questions from our customers regarding solar basics and typical solar projects.

 Want to learn more about solar?
 System Designer Kurt Newick presents free solar photovoltaic presentations on the first Wednesday of each month, 5:30-7 p.m. at Cobalt Power Systems’ corporate office, at 2557 Wyandotte St. in Mountain View.
 Kurt will go over how solar PV works, what the installation process looks like, costs associated with solar and economic and environmental benefits, among other topics.
 He’ll also answer questions regarding system operation, maintenance, and performance.
-For more information or to register, call (650) 817-7791.
+For more information or to register, call our San Francisco solar panel installation team at (650) 817-7791.

 It’s one upgrade to your home or business that can pay for itself and add value to the property.
 PV systems can be a great investment, generally yielding 15 to 30 percent per year return on investment (ROI), tax free.
 PV systems provide a measure of energy independence and help the environment by reducing one’s reliance on fossil fuel energy sources.